Loading...

 screenprint on digital collage, printed on Canson Museum Rag, 19” x 24”

 Maps, which Lucy Lippard argues are constructs seen as objective reality, were a tool of colonialist expansion.
-Curator Risa Puleo argues that mapmaking, first a military and then a surveying skill, was a way to organize and take land from the native people, as well as a foundational practice on which American landscape painting developed.
+Curator Risa Puleo writes about how mapmaking, first used as a military and then a surveying skill, was a way to organize and take land from the native people, as well as a foundational practice on which American landscape painting developed.
 Puleo argues that what was explicitly called the “taking of views”—that is, mapping or drawing from above—was also “to impose an ideology upon the land.”
 This also helped to cultivate the pervasive American cultural norm of “property [as] a way of seeing” (Puleo, p.
 72-75).
 Mapping, property, and power are intertwined in twisted, misformed ways.
 As a white-bodied descendant of settler colonists, and also a mother, I wish to break this lineage—of the one who imposes control or power.

 So, in the process of dismantling, I sit on the ground and call upon the senses.
 Writing about a multi-day power outage where people newly discovered their environs, philosopher David Abram writes, “The breakdown in our technologies had forced a return to our senses, and hence to the natural landscape in which those senses are so profoundly embedded” (Abram, p.
 63).
 Assuming synesthesia, I document the sights, sounds, tastes, feelings, and presences of the place.
 For example, above, I have captured with black ink lines the sound of both birds’ songs and fossil fuels.
 Back in the studio I digitally collage the “field notes,” often including a legend that hints at process.
 Aesthetically, these pieces bring me back to Julie Mehretu, whose embedded marks she describes as “characters,” and whose many layers are evocative of geological “fossils” (Butler, p.111).
 For me, the act of being still in the garden counteracts our capitalist and colonialist culture and brings into relief the vibrancy of more-than-human perspectives.
 The maps document the act of noticing, which cultivates a postcolonial and ecologically intertwined future.